It can be intimidating if you’re starting road cycling.

 - Arm Warmers.
-They cover your arms from your wrist all the way up to just beneath your arm pits.
+They cover your arms from your wrist all the way up to just beneath your armpits.
 The correct way to wear the arm warmers is to have them under the jersey’s sleeves.

 - Knee and Leg Warmers.
 The difference between these two is the length.
-Knee warmers covers from thigh to the calf muscles while leg warmers extend all the way to your ankle.
+Knee warmers cover from thigh to the calf muscles while leg warmers extend all the way to your ankle.
 The correct way to wear these is to have your bib shorts over them and your socks under them.

 Some of the reputable brands like Castelli calls it Nanoflex.
 Sportful calls it NoRain.

 Geek Tip : Knee/Leg warmers need to be worn together with arm warmers.